 One of the strengths of a combined disposition survey and achievement assessment is the way in which the data can be analyzed.
 Survey questions that gauge confidence in a topic can now be compared with the results of achievement in that topic to better describe how student confidence varies with student strengths and weaknesses.
-This gauge is reflected in the scatterplot shown in Figure 8 below.
+This gauge is reflected in the scatterplot shown in Figure 7 below.
 These results yield a clearer sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
-Because most students scored a perfect 12/12, it is unclear if any correlation exists.
+There appears to be the beginnings of a trend of confidence with achievement, although sample size is limited (n=17).